News

 • Guests using NCL airport transfers will be taken from Philadelphia International Airport to the hotel for check-in before continuing to the pier.

-• Guests arriving independently must drive to the hotel first; parking is offered in a designated area for cruise guests at about $16 per day, paid to the hotel.
+• Guests arriving independently must drive to the hotel first; parking is offered in a designated area for cruise guests at about $16 per day, paid to the hotel, and NCL recommends prepaying before arrival.

 • Guests are asked to arrive during their selected check-in window to help manage the flow of arrivals.